ruricolist/cl-strftime/README.txt

 not an interface to a foreign function, but a re-implementation from scratch.

-Two functions are exported: FORMAT-TIME and MAKE-TIME-FORMATTER.

-FORMAT-TIME takes a stream, a format, and a time.
-The format is compiled and applied to the time, writing to the stream.
+FORMAT-TIME takes a stream, a strftime-style control string and, optionally, a universal time.

-     (format-time t "%D" (get-universal-time))
+     (cl-strftime:format-time t "%D" (get-universal-time))
      => 02/12/12

-If the format argument to FORMAT-TIME is a constant, it is compiled in advance.
-Otherwise, MAKE-TIME-FORMATTER returns a function to pass as the format argument to FORMAT-TIME.
+The second exported function, MAKE-TIME-FORMATTER, is to FORMAT-TIME as FORMATTER is to FORMAT.

-The following flags and directives are supported:
+FORMAT-TIME understands the following flags and directives:

 FLAGS